Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Ezra Blair about 1 month ago
+Ezra Blair 3 months ago

 This ordinance is inhumane and counterproductive.
 It does not address the root causes of homelessness but rather punishes those who are already vulnerable.
 Instead of criminalizing individuals who lack housing, we should focus on and prioritize providing support, resources, and affordable housing solutions to help them rebuild their lives.
 We can address homelessness more effectively through compassion and support, not by criminalizing poverty.